 For the VISTA, the second seat (called the RumbleSeat) for the lower position of the double stroller is smaller than the upper seat (known as the Toddler Seat).
 Learn more about the VISTA's capabilities as a double stroller in this UPPAbaby VISTA Toddler Seat vs. RumbleSeat comparison.

-Larger back wheels and all-wheel suspension gives the VISTA an edge in maneuverability.
-With smaller wheels and only front-wheel suspension, you'll feel more bumps in the road and have a harder time negotiating rough terrain like grass, gravel and snow when using the CRUZ.
+The CRUZ from 2019-earlier has smaller wheels and only front-wheel suspension, so you'll feel more bumps in the road and have a harder time negotiating rough terrain.

 Both strollers are also compatible with a bassinet (included with the VISTA and sold separately for the CRUZ), as well as several infant car seats.
 See which car seats are compatible with the VISTA and CRUZ later in this post.